Nid04/Image-Caption-Generator/README.md

 **Model Architecture Overview**

 ![Figure 2: Architecture of Captioning](https://github.com/Nid04/Image-Caption-Generation---SYNCHRONY/blob/main/Image%20files/Img2.png "Architecture of Captioning")
-Figure 2: Architecture of Captioning
+Figure 2: Architecture of Image Captioning Model

 The model consist of 3 different stages:
 * Image Feature Extraction: In this stage the feature of an image is extracted by using VGG16 model.
 VGG16 is a working model for image detection. it consist of 16 layer which includes a pattern of 2 convolution layer and 1 dropout layer, it's fully connected at the end.